colindresj/cljs-for-js-devs-starter/README.md

 nil
 ```

-Again, your both your REPL and browser should print out the `"hello..."`
+Again, both your REPL and browser should print out the `"hello..."`
 message.
-Explore working the REPL so more, it's a core part of programming in
+Explore working in the REPL some more, it's a core part of
-ClojureScript.
+programming in ClojureScript.